jarisand/chatclient/README.md

 # chat client
-Chat client for Android devices
+A simple chat client for Android devices